You need money and you need it fast. It happens to everyone from time to time. If you have good credit score then you will be fine.

 Banks and credit unions have strict rules when it comes to who they can approve for loans.
 Lending to high risk individuals can end up backfiring on them.

 This comes after big bank meltdowns and the mortgage crisis of 2008.
-Banks were approving too many risky loans and several of them didn't make it out alive.
+Banks were approving too many risky loans and several of them didn't make it out alive to survive into 2024.

 Having a good credit rating will increase the amount they can loan you.
 It will at least get you approved for what you need.
 A great credit rating can improve the terms of the loan.
 These include interest rate, collateral and payment schedule.